electron/electron/docs/breaking-changes.md

 The `ipcRenderer.sendTo()` API has been deprecated.
 It should be replaced by setting up a [`MessageChannel`](tutorial/message-ports.md#setting-up-a-messagechannel-between-two-renderers) between the renderers.

+The `senderId` and `senderIsMainFrame` properties of `IpcRendererEvent` have been deprecated as well.

 ## Planned Breaking API Changes (25.0)

 ### Deprecated: `protocol.{register,intercept}{Buffer,String,Stream,File,Http}Protocol`